GoogleCloudPlatform/generative-ai/gemini/sample-apps/accelerating_product_innovation/Setup.md

    **Using the 'gsutil' Command-Line Tool:**

-   - Ensure you have the gcloud SDK installed and 'gsutil' configured.
+   - Ensure that you have the gcloud SDK installed and 'gsutil' configured.
    - Run the following command in your terminal, replacing `<region>` with your desired bucket location:

      ```bash